uvastatlab/statlab-fellows/schedule.md

 ### Up next

-* Send in two blog post ideas
+* StatLab: Scan through some StatLab articles, add one or two ideas for topics in next update
-* Project: TBD
+* Project: Michele will post some semi-discrete tasks later in the week for followup

 ## September 5, 2018
 ### Meeting